chrisdemetriad/crypto-exchange/README.md

 Thank you for taking the time to check my solution.

+Please navigate to the project directory then use `npm start` to start the app.

 ## Features

 - Basic React app with TypeScript (cra), Zustand for state management